PV Priya announces 20-member squad for SAFF U-17 Women's Championship | www.lokmattimes.com

 PV Priya announces 20-member squad for SAFF U-17 Women's Championship

-New Delhi [India], March 16 : India U-17 women's national team head coach PV Priya announced a 20-member squad ...
+New Delhi, March 16 India U-17 women's national team head coach P.V Priya on Thursday announced a 20-member ...

 The India U-17 team has been in a training camp in Indore, preparing for the tournament, for the past two months.
 The team played two friendlies against Jordan in February, winning both games in an emphatic fashion (7-0 and 6-0).